 Ask a Langstroth owner about their beehive and you will get a knowing smile of satisfaction of their choice.
 Ask a Warre owner and you will get the same.

 Ask a Top Bar owner about their beehive and you will hear a passionate and stirring defense of their hive of choice!

-We jest (slightly), but of the three primary beehives in use today, the Top Bar is the one that seems to engender the most excitement among its users.
-It is different in many ways and has a very strong following with beekeepers.
+We jest (slightly), but of the three primary beehives in use today, the Top Bar is the one that seems to engender the most passion among its users.
+It is a unique way of beekeeping in several ways and has a strong following with beekeepers.
 For a new beekeeper, the Top Bar is certainly worthy of consideration.

-An important note about this article.
-This article primarily describes the "what", namely the design and components of the Top Bar hive.
-The "how" and "why" of the Top Bar will be covered in separate articles.
+An important note about this lesson.
+This lesson primarily describes the “what”, namely the design and components of the Top Bar hive.
+The “how” and “why” of the Top Bar will be covered in separate lessons.

 The Top Bar hive has an interesting history.
-Its concepts have been used for hundreds of years, but it is often positioned as a relatively new hive design.
-Most consider its beginnings to come from the 1960's, in Africa.
-As we will see, its box design is very simple, which speaks to its popularity in developing countries.
+Its underlying principles have been used for hundreds of years, but it is often positioned as a relatively new hive design.
+Most consider its beginnings to come from the 1960’s, in Africa.
+As we will see, the box design is very simple, which speaks to its popularity in developing countries where complex manufacturing plants are not always an option.
 Because it uses a single box, there is less of a requirement for precision engineering, since there is no need to accurately match the dimensions of other components.

 There are two broad types of Top Bar hive available, although this distinction is not always referenced when buying a Top Bar hive.
 These are often referred to as the Kenyan and Tanzanian versions.
 Just to keep you guessing, though, the Kenyan hive was actually developed by a Canadian bee researcher and the Tanzanian hive is not the same as the hive originally developed in Tanzania.